JEreth/archiCap/README.md

 You can always edit your environment in **My Profile*

-Currently the tool comes with predefined environments for:
+Currently, the tool comes with predefined environments for:

 - Decentralized Analytics Landscapes
 - Data Lakes